delucis/jam-box/README.md

 - To stop playback at any point during rehearsal, click the red **Stop** button, or hit the <kbd>escape</kbd> key.

 - Use the <kbd>◀</kbd> and <kbd>▶</kbd> arrow keys to set up the next cue, or use the <kbd>1</kbd> key to reset the next cue to the beginning.
 To select a specific cue, you can click on the **Next Cue** number and a menu will appear from which you can choose the cue you need.

+### Using a MIDI pedal

+If you prefer not to use the keyboard to trigger cues during a performance, you can use a MIDI pedal instead.
+Pressing the pedal will trigger the next event and is equivalent to using the <kbd>spacebar</kbd> or pressing the **Play Next** button.

+#### Configuring your pedal

+1. Click on **Set Up** to open the MIDI pedal configuration window.

+2. Select the correct MIDI device for your pedal.

+3. Select whether the next event should be triggered on `127` or `0`.

+In the lower half of the **Set Up** window, you will be able to see the pedal input as it comes in to help while configuring your MIDI pedal.